-3 Continuing appropriations acts are commonly referred to as "continuing resolutions" because they usually provide continuing appropriations in the form of a joint resolution rather than a bill.
+A continuing appropriations act is commonly referred to as a continuing resolution or CR because it has typically been in the form of a joint resolution rather than a bill.
+But there is no procedural requirement as to its form.
 Continuing appropriations are also occasionally provided through a bill.